Table of Contents

 - Arsenic-mitigation programs in West Bengal.

-- Technological Measures: Establish hydrogeological monitoring networks.
+- Establish hydrogeological monitoring networks.

 - Form water security plans at the gram-panchayat level.

-- Awareness and Regulation:
+Awareness and Regulation

 - Launch public-awareness drives.